Berrenger's: Development

-Produced in the mid-1980s, Berrenger's bore all the hallmarks of the genre and the era - a lavish central set (in this case, the department store's main floor, using the real-life location of Barneys in New York) and an expensive wardrobe budget, which dressed the cast, particularly the women, in current designer fashions.
+Produced in the mid-1980s, Berrenger's bore all the hallmarks of the genre and the era – a lavish central set (in this case, the department store's main floor, using the real-life location of Barneys in New York) and an expensive wardrobe budget, which dressed the cast, particularly the women, in current designer fashions.

-The series was made by Lorimar, who were producing Dallas, Knots Landing and Falcon Crest.
+The series was made by Lorimar, which was producing Dallas, Knots Landing and Falcon Crest.
 The marketing material which accompanied the launch of the series sold it with the tagline "... elegant clothes... beautiful people ... a powerful clan ..." and "Step through the etched-glass, art deco doors of this opulent retailer, where anything and everything can be bought or sold - for the right price - Berrenger's."

 Cast and characters

 Simon Berrenger is a widower and the somewhat devious patriarch of the Berrenger department store empire.
 He has three children from his late wife Sarah.
 Paul, his eldest heir, and current president of Berrenger's, is unhappily married to socialite Gloria Brahms Berrenger (played by Andrea Marcovicci, credited as guest starring in every episode).
 They share a young son, David.
 Paul is having an affair with the stores' vice-president Shane Bradley.
 Simon's younger son, Billy, is in charge of public relations, and struggles with alcohol and gambling addiction.
 His only daughter, Barbara, is a divorcée and reformed party girl, who fights to prove herself to her father and make it on her own in the fashion industry.

 Other characters working in the department store include junior salesgirl Stacey Russell, who is promoted to boutique manager in the first episode; nymphomaniac store model Laurel Hayes, who seduces Simon; Barbara's daughter Melody Hughes; philandering window-dresser John Higgins, who has his eye on the needy, vulnerable Barbara; ambitious store comptroller Todd Hughes, Melody's ex-husband; naive salesgirl Cammie Springer, who shares an apartment with Stacey and Laurel; and Danny Krucek, grandson of Rinaldi (guest star Cesar Romero), the sinister head of the conglomerate Trans-Allied, who has a mysterious vendetta against the Berrengers.
-Recurring characters include Julio Marales (Eddie Velez), a hispanic fashion designer, and Max Kaufman (Alan Feinstein).
+Recurring characters include Julio Marales (Eddie Velez), a Hispanic fashion designer, and Max Kaufman (Alan Feinstein).